 - Fewer walls & private offices

-These layouts emphasize collaboration, on both a functional and symbolic level.
-With fewer barriers between departments and desks, they promise more transparency, communication and collaboration between employees, managers, and leadership.
+These types of office space layouts emphasize collaboration, on both a functional and symbolic level.
+With fewer barriers between departments and desks, they promise more transparency, communication, and collaboration between employees, managers, and leadership.

-Creative office space also tends to be more space efficient (depending on how it’s defined).
-As it pertains to square feet allocated per person, you can fit more employees at tables or rows in open space than you can at individual cubicles or private offices.
+Creative office space also tends to be more space-efficient (depending on how it’s defined).
+As it pertains to square feet allocated per person, you can fit more employees at tables or rows in open space than individual cubicles or private offices.

-Typically, startups, tech companies and creative agencies have favored open office space, but large enterprise companies and even financial institutions have begun exploring this type of space to encourage and facilitate communication within and across teams.
+Typically, startups, tech companies, and creative agencies have favored open office space, which spurred the trend for coworking office space.
+However large enterprise companies and even financial institutions have begun exploring this type of space to encourage and facilitate communication within and across teams.

 Contiguous Office Space

+What is contiguous space?
 Multiple suites on the same floor of a building that are combined and rented to a single tenant is “contiguous” space.
 Alternately, contiguous space can refer to suites located on multiple floors of a building that a single tenant rents.
+For example, a tenant could lease office space across floors 3-6 in a building.
+This type of office space is usually leased by larger businesses that need multiple offices or workplaces for different parts of the business but want them to remain in a similar area.

-Coworking offers flexible terms for use of a number desks in an open office space and usually includes meeting and break out rooms.
-They primarily serve small companies and startups in need of work space for indefinite periods of time.
-Coworking space can be secured by desk per day, all the way up to one year terms.
+Coworking offers flexible terms for use of a number of desks in an open office space and usually includes meeting and break-out rooms.
+They primarily serve small companies and startups in need of workspace for indefinite periods of time.
+Coworking space can be secured by desk per day, all the way up to yearly terms.
 Shared amenities, spaces, and appliances help keep costs low.
 Longer commitments will ensure lower rent prices, but depending on your situation it may be worth paying a premium for the flexibility.

-On top of coming fully furnished and pre-wired for phone and internet services, the perks of an executive suite include access to a common conference room and break room, and a reception area with a receptionist.
+On top of coming fully furnished and pre-wired for phone and internet services, the perks of an executive suite include access to a common conference room and break room and a reception area with a receptionist.
+This means you are all set up without the worry of planning an executive office layout.

 Understanding Types of Office Building Classifications